GFZ-Centre-for-Early-Warning/REM_RRVS/README.md

         Require all granted
     </Directory>

-Make sure the permissions for this directory (and all it's parents) ar set to 755: chmod 755 /path chmod 755 /path/to
+Make sure the permissions for this directory (and all it's parents) are set to 755: chmod 755 /path chmod 755 /path/to
 ...

-The directory should also have it's own index.html
+The directory should also have it's own index.html Make sure that in your database image.img.repository is the path to the images relative to /path/to/your/directory.
+If for example your images are at /path/to/your/directory/survey image.img.repository would be '/survey'.

 7. Reload apache2
 $ sudo service apache2 restart